pivotal/docs-tap/install-components.md

       include: true
     ```

-    Modify the values if needed or leave the default values.
+   Edit the values if needed or leave the default values.

-    > **Note:** For clusters that do not support the `LoadBalancer` service type,
+   >**Note:** For clusters that do not support the `LoadBalancer` service type, override the default
-            override the default value for `server.service_type`.
+   >value for `server.service_type`.

 1. Install the package by running: